 Turn on to reduce motion effects and screen movement.

-Please note, screen reader is available only in certain languages.
-The language screen reader speaks is tied to your console language.
+Please note that the screen reader is available only in certain languages.
+The language spoken by the screen reader is tied to your console language.

 By default, what you're watching determines the way closed captions are displayed.

-To customize how closed captions look on your screen, select Closed Captions Settings, turn off Display Closed Captions as Specified by Content, and then configure the following:
+To customize how closed captions look on the screen, select Closed Captions Settings, turn on Custom Caption Style, and then configure the following:

 The chat transcription feature (speech-to-text and text-to-speech) converts the voices of other players in voice chat in parties and supported games, and reads aloud text you enter to other players.
 Chat transcription in game chat is available only in games that support it.

 Choose one of the available languages.
-Text you enter is read aloud and text you speak is transcribed in this language.
+Text you enter is read aloud and text you speak is transcribed in this language to other players if they're also using chat transcription.
 By default, your console language is used as your spoken language.
 If your console language isn't supported, the spoken language defaults to English.

 Choose a voice type to represent you.
 Other players in the voice chat hear this voice when text you enter is read aloud to them.

-To use chat transcription, you'll need to be in a voice chat.
-Start party voice chat.
+To use chat transcription, you need to be in a voice chat.

-If you want, let your keyboard do the talking for you.
-Select Say something and use the on-screen keyboard to enter text.
-The text you enter is read aloud to the other players in the Voice Type you chose.
+You can let your keyboard do the talking.
+Select Say something and then enter text using the on-screen keyboard.
+Your text is read aloud to the other players using the Voice Type you chose during set-up.

-Use Screen Layout to see what other players in your voice chat are saying while doing something.
+Use Multitasking to see what other players in your voice chat are saying while doing something.

 Contact our support specialists